opensciency/sprint-content/open-data/Lesson6-Sharing&Reuse.md

 Over the present decade, there has been a surge of interest from both industry and academia in Open Data, not only for record keeping but also to support a variety of decision-making tasks.
 Creating new data is costly and sometimes redundant.
 Therefore there is an increased emphasis on reuse of Open Data.

-In summary, sharing open data requires;
+In summary, sharing Open Data requires;

 1. planning for open data including for anonymizing or securing sensitive data where necessary;